Boosted nonparametric hazards with time-dependent covariates

-\Section{Introduction} Flexible hazard models involving time-dependent covariates are becoming increasingly important in modern data analysis.
+Flexible hazard models involving time-dependent covariates are indispensable tools for studying systems that track covariates over time.
 In medicine, electronic health records systems make it possible to log patient vitals throughout the day, and these measurements can be used to build real-time warning systems for adverse outcomes such as cancer mortality~\citep{adelson2018}.
 In financial technology, lenders track obligors' behaviours over time to assess and revise default rate estimates.
-It is also used in many other fields of scientific inquiry since it forms the building blocks for transitions within a Markovian state model.
-Indeed, this work was partly motivated by our study of patient transitions in emergency department queues and in transplant waitlist queues \citep{lowsky2013}.
-For example, heart transplant allocation in the U.S. is defined in terms of coarse tiers \citep{meyer2015future}, and transplant candidates are assigned to tiers based on their health status {\it at the time of listing}, and this is rarely updated thereafter.
-However, a patient's condition may change rapidly while awaiting a heart, and the lack of tier updating means that many die on the waitlist.
-By landmark analysis, it is generally known that information closest to an untoward event predicts its occurrence more accurately than information from the past.
-Thus, the current strategy of organ allocation is not looking at the right data, and what is needed are modern statistical tools for updating mortality hazard as a patient's condition changes.
+Such models are also used in many other fields of scientific inquiry since they form the building blocks for transitions within a Markovian state model.
+Indeed, this work was partly motivated by our study of patient transitions in emergency department queues and in organ transplant waitlist queues~\citep{lowsky2013}.
+For example, allocation for a donor heart in the U.S.\ is defined in terms of coarse tiers \citep{meyer2015future}, and transplant candidates are assigned to tiers based on their health status at the time of listing.
+However, a patient's condition may change rapidly while awaiting a heart, and this time-dependent information may be the most predictive of mortality and not the static covariates collected far in the past.